Royal Belgian Football Association

 The Royal Belgian Football Association (RBFA; Koninklijke Belgische Voetbalbond; Union royale belge des sociétés de football association; Königlicher Belgischer Fußballverband) is the governing body of football in Belgium.
-It was a founding member of FIFA in 1904 and UEFA in 1954 and was based in Brussels, not far from the King Baudouin Stadium.
+It was a founding member of FIFA in 1904 and UEFA in 1954 and is based in Brussels, not far from the King Baudouin Stadium.
 Since October 2021, the headquarters of the RBFA are located in Tubize, next to its technical centre.
-Its chairman is Robert Huygens.
+Its chairman is Pascale Van Damme.

 Teams and competitions

 The Association organizes the Belgium men's, women's, youth national teams, and national eSports team for FIFA.
 It also runs the Belgian football league system, which includes the following competitions: